Skip to main content

 This training is only available to sworn law enforcement officers.

-Partial In-service Credit (PIC) for Virginia law enforcement officers is available for this course.
+Partial In-Service Credit (PIC) for Virginia law enforcement officers will be available.

 To Register:

-· Click on Northeast Counterdrug Training Center “Enter Site”
+• Click on the Northeast Counterdrug Training Center “Enter Site.”

 For More Information, Contact: